mheap/nexmo-developer/_tutorials/en/client-sdk/in-app-messaging/starter-project/swift.md

 ---
-title: The Starter Project
+title: The starter project
 description: In this step you will clone the starter project
 ---

-# The Starter Project
+# The starter project

-To make things easier, we are providing a `Starter` project for you.
+To make things easier, we are providing a starter project for you.
 It is a simple Xcode project that contains the following two screens:

 ```screenshot
 image: public/screenshots/tutorials/client-sdk/ios-in-app-messaging-chat/screens.png